Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 - Nail Setting and Nailer Accessories.

-There are some miscellaneous types (gas, etc) at the bottom, but mostly we use either air or electric.
-(Most woodworkers are buying electric these days unless they already have a compressor set up for other tools.)
+There are some miscellaneous types (gas, etc) at the bottom, but most folks use either air or electric.
+(Most woodworkers are switching to electric these days even if they already have a compressor for other pneumatic tools.)

 - Oil: All pneumatics need pneumatic tool oil daily if using all day, and some electrics need a drop now and then.